WebCimes/webcimes-tooltip/README.md

             duration: 600, // Duration of animation for show the tooltip, default 600
             arrow: true, // Generate an arrow for the tooltip, default true
             style: null, // add extra css style to tooltip, default null
+            ariaLabel: null, // set aria-label for the tooltip, default null
             hideOnHover: true, // Hide the tooltip when the mouse hover the tooltip (only for type "title"), default true
             beforeShow: () => {console.log("before show");}, // callback before show tooltip
             afterShow: () => {console.log("after show");}, // callback after show tooltip